 Ready to turn your fireplace into the star of winter?
-Let’s make it warm, stylish, and totally selfie-worthy.
+Let’s make it warm, stylish, and the kind of cozy you actually want to sink into.
 From layered textures to twinkly lights, these ideas are cozy without trying too hard.
 Grab a mug, light a candle, and let’s decorate like your home is about to be featured in a holiday movie.

 1. Layer Textures Like A Pro

 Winter decor is all about layering.
-Think wool, faux fur, chunky knits, and smooth ceramics.
+Think wool, faux fur, chunky knits, and smooth ceramics, the same baskets, throws, and texture that make a whole room feel cozy.
 When everything is soft and touchable, your fireplace reads: “curl up here immediately.”

 How to Do It